How long does it take to install a Home Lift from start to finish?

 • Every installation concludes with a final inspection to verify code compliance and ensure safe functionality.

-Understanding the home elevator installation timeline
+Understanding the Home Lift installation timeline

 Installation usually takes one to two months.
 Planning and permits can add time to the overall project.
 For new builds in cities like San Diego or Sacramento, installers can add the hoistway and machine room to the build schedule.
-Then the elevator goes in quickly once the structure is ready.
+Then the home lift goes in quickly once the structure is ready.

 Step-by-step installation process